samsam996/ShastryGS/README.md

 ```
 this perform the imaginary time evolution with time-step $d\beta$ and parameters defined in the same file.
 If the simulation with those parameters has already been performed for bond dimension $D$ or $D-1$, we will use the results of the previous simulation for the initial state.
 Otherwise, the simulations will start with a random product state.

-To run the code HPC environments, run
+To run the code on HPC environments, run

 ```
 sbatch SSM.run